psuzn/RxResult/README.md

 ## Usage

->  These example are using Activity you can do also use it in Fragment.
+>  These example are using Activity, you can also use it in Fragment.

 ##### Kotlin